hqman/weather-app/README.md

 1. Get geo location from openweathermap api.
 2. Get daily weather data from darksky api.
 3. If weather is rain or snow buy umbrella.
-4. If temperature is lower than 10buy jacket.
+4. If temperature is lower than 10 degree buy jacket.

 ## UI design